Towards Adversarially Robust Recommendation from Adaptive Fraudster Detection: Experiments

-\paragraph{Attack} We compare to three common attack methods as suggested in \cite{wu2021ready}: \textit{Random Attack}, \textit{Average Attack}, and \textit{Popular/Bandwagon Attack}.
-In all these attacks, a fake user gives highest ratings to the target items and a set of \textit{filler} items using the remaining budget.
-In \textit{Random Attack}, filler items are randomly selected, and the corresponding ratings are sampled from a normal distribution $\mathcal{N}(\mu,\sigma^2)$, where $\mu$ and $\sigma$ are the mean and deviation of all existing ratings.
+\paragraph{Attack} We compare to five representative attack methods: \textit{Random}, \textit{Average}, \textit{Popular/Bandwagon} \cite{wu2021ready}, \textit{Poison Training} (\textit{PoisonT}) \cite{Hai2021data}, and \textit{Trial Attack} \cite{wu2021triple}.
+Among these attacks, \textit{Random}, \textit{Average}, and \textit{Popular/Bandwagon} do not depend on the RS model while \textit{PoisonT} and \textit{Trial Attack} are designed for MF-based RS.
+Each fake user gives the highest ratings to the target items and rates a set of \textit{filler} items using the remaining budget with various strategies.
+In \textit{Random Attack}, filler items are randomly selected, and the corresponding ratings are sampled from a normal distribution. $\mathcal{N}(\mu,\sigma^2)$, where $\mu$ and $\sigma$ are the mean and deviation of all existing ratings.
 For \textit{Average Attack}, the only difference from \textit{Random Attack} is that the rating given to a filler item $v_i$ is sampled from $\mathcal{N}(\mu_{v_{i}},\sigma_{v_{i}})$, where the $\mu_{v_{i}},\sigma_{v_{i}}$ are the means and deviation of existing ratings for item $v_i$.
-In \textit{Popular Attack}, a portion (set as $30\%$ in our experiment) of filler items are selected as popular items since they might have bigger impacts, and the ratings given to these popular items are also set as $r_{max}$. \paragraph{Defense} We compare PDR with two representative defense approaches.
-First, for the category of \textit{adversarial training}, \citet{wu2021fight} was specifically designed for matrix-factorization-based RS which is much more lightweight than GNN-based systems.
-As a result, adapt their approach to our target model would incur severe computational overhead.
-Instead, we use another representative approach of adversarial training proposed by \citet{yuan2019adversarial}.
-Specifically, it will pre-train the target model and then adds perturbation noise to the model parameters while training the model.
+In \textit{Popular Attack}, a portion (set as $30\%$ in our experiment) of filler items are selected as popular items since they might have bigger impacts, and the ratings given to these popular items are also set as $r_{max}$.
+In \textit{PoisonT Attack}, it adds poisoning users one by one with maximum ratings given to target items and trains a poisoned RS model to predict the ratings for filler items.
+It chooses filler items in descending order of the predicted rating scores and gives ratings sampled from a normal distribution. \textit{Trial Attack} trains generator module, influence module, and discrimination module together to generate stealthy fake users that maximise the influence on attack goals while evading the detection of the discriminator.